-The Utility's Attempt to Address Customer Satisfaction
+B. The Utility's Attempt to Address Customer Satisfaction

-Staff reviewed the complaints filed in the Commission's Consumer Activity Tracking System (CATS) for the test year and four years prior.
-The Commission received one billing complaint in October 2019, which the Utility responded to and the complaint was subsequently closed.
+We reviewed the complaints filed in the Commission's Consumer Activity Tracking System (CATS) for the test year and four years prior.
+We received one billing complaint in October 2019, which the Utility responded to and the complaint was subsequently closed.
 The DEP received three complaints during the same five-year period.
 There were two complaints in 2017 regarding a leaky chlorine line.
 The third complaint received in June 2018, regarded smelly water, which was due to an irrigation line that did not have backflow prevention and affected three homes.
 The complaints were investigated and closed with no further action.
 Furthermore, three complaints were reported directly to the Utility for the same time period; two of which were received in 2017 regarding the placement of a meter and a broken service line, and one in 2019 regarding a misread meter.

-Due to the ongoing COVID-19 pandemic, staff conducted a virtual customer meeting on December 16, 2020.
+Due to the ongoing COVID-19 pandemic, we conducted a virtual customer meeting on December 16, 2020.
 No customers attended the customer meeting.
 Representatives from the Utility and OPC were in attendance.
-The video recording of the meeting, which includes a brief presentation of the SARC process by staff, was placed in the docket file.
+The video recording of the meeting, which includes a brief presentation of the SARC process by our staff, was placed in the docket file.
 No customer comments have been filed in the docket file.

-Conclusion
+C. Conclusion

-Based on the above, the quality of service provided by the Utility should be considered satisfactory.
 The Utility is passing all DEP primary and secondary standards and has been responsive to its customer complaints.
-Therefore, the quality of service provided by McLeod should be considered satisfactory.
+Therefore, the quality of service provided by McLeod shall be considered satisfactory.